 The Pinelands National Reserve may be the most restrictive and intensively managed regional land use regime in the United States.
 But it gets worse.
 Did I mention that in 1983 the Pinelands Reserve was designated a U.S. Biosphere Reserve by the United Nations Educational, Scientific and Cultural Organization, otherwise known as Unesco?
 Or that in 1988, it was further designated as an International Biosphere Reserve?
 What mechanism was applied to grant authority to an international body in the land use decisions of an independent and free nation?
 Am I the only person that feels uncomfortable with the involvement of the United Nations in the management of the Pinelands Reserve?
 Something tells me that there is more to this story, and that it does not bode well for the future of people of the Pine Barrens.
 For example, there has already been an effort to make hunting and fishing illegal in a Biosphere Reserve, unless done so under very specific conditions.

 I write this mostly to share with you my utter and complete disbelief, and to warn not to let this happen to you.
 I am left with only more disturbing questions.
 Why do we continue to allow ourselves to be directed by scientists and so-called experts, who always seem to know what is best for us as they collect their payments from those who tell them what to say and how to say it?
 Why do we continue to tolerate the perverse and prying attacks of an all-powerful but openly corrupt government, which seems hell bent in it’s determination to dictate all aspects of our lives including what and how we may eat?
 How can we continue to be dictated to through laws and regulations created to control our land, by people that we have never met, while standing on the very ground we walked upon and called our home long before the legislation was even conceived?
 What devious plans lay before us, just out of reach of our understanding?
 Can you tell me, – does it, can it, will it, ever end?
 In the final analysis, it is up to you, and me, and us.
+You can click here to find good quality affordable farming tools which can help you yield better crops.

 Left unchecked, the hidden masters will continue to classify and designate and legislate our private property rights into oblivion.
 Our personal and regional identity, in fact our national sovereignty, will disappear completely into the morning mist of a cranberry bog or blueberry field.
 If this concerns or disturbs, you may wish to become acquainted with, and in fact very familiar with, the term “Agenda 21”!
 This many-headed monster grows larger, and more powerful, every day.